andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-16.md

 This doesn’t mean you should grab every image you’ve shot for a particular project.
 Hopefully you have gone through your image library and isolated your favorites.
 But don’t be afraid to go back later and look for some deeper cuts.
 Sometimes you can revisit work weeks, months or even years later and find usable images that you may have overlooked in the first pass.

-For instance, on Kind of Blue, the musicians recorded several takes of each song, some very different from what ended up on the album version.
+For instance, on* Kind of Blue*, the musicians recorded several takes of each song, some very different from what ended up on the album version.
 But only the very best takes were allowed to end up on the record.
 The same applies to image-making.

 Go through your selections and start cutting.
 In particular, remove images that look similar or feature the same subject matter.
 For instance, maybe you photographed a still life scene several different ways.
 Select one and toss the others.
 They may all be excellent images, but you don’t need all of them.
 Only include images that contribute to the narrative effect or thesis of your work.